pinellolab/STREAM/README.md

 $ docker run  -v ${pwd}:/data -w /data  pinellolab/stream -m data_Nestorowa.tsv.gz
 ```

-To visualize genes of interest, user can provide a gene list file, for example: gene_list.tsv and add the flag  **-p** to use the precomputed file obtained from the first running (in this way, the analysis can will not restart from the beginning and other existing figures will not be re-generated):
+To visualize genes of interest, user can provide a gene list file by adding **-g**, for example: gene_list.tsv.gz.
+Meanwhile, by adding the flag  **-p**, STREAM will use the precomputed file obtained from the first running (In this way, STREAM will import precomupted pkl file so the analysis will skip structure learning part and only execute the step of visualizing genes):

 For **Mac OS**:
 ```sh